-- ME indicates source input from the terminal (the default assumption for this field). - rom specifies that the relocatable object module produced by the assembly is to be directed to a specified file (fid), a logical device stream (stream-id), the card punch (CP), or no file or device (NO).
-If no rom specification is given, output is directed to a special file that may subsequently be referenced by a dollar sign. - list specifies the destination of the source-program listing: either a disk file (fid), a logical device stream (stream-id), the terminal (ME), the line printer (LP), or no device or file (NO).
+ME indicates source input from the terminal (the default assumption for this field).

+rom specifies the disk file that is to receive the object program (the default temporary-file name is "\$").

+list specifies the destination of the source-program listing: either a disk file (fid), the terminal (ME), or the line printer (LP) - ME is assumed by default but no listing output is produced (unless !LIST is issued during a subsequent interruption of the assembly).